Police Dispatcher Trainee

 - Coordinate information from a variety of sources in a concise manner to fulfill requests for service.

-- Process entries in University, local, state, and national law enforcement databases.
+- Complete entries in University, local, state, and national law enforcement databases.

 What You Should Know

-- This position will be required to work multiple shifts, weekends, and holidays.
+- This role is required to work multiple shifts, weekends, and holidays.

-- This position is subject to a pre-placement background check including a personal history questionnaire, criminal, financial, and motor vehicle checks, psychological exam, a polygraph, and a drug screen.
+- This position requires a background check including a personal history questionnaire, criminal, financial, and motor vehicle checks, psychological exam, job suitability assessment, a polygraph, and a drug screen.
 Per department policy, applicants who have used marijuana within two years of application will be disqualified.

 What We Can Offer